 To find out more about accommodation that is suitable for members of the Gay community follow this link:

 Barcelona boasts a vibrant and lively Gay Club Scene.
-Many of the Gay clubs (and gay friendly clubs) are based in the Eixample district of Barcelona which is the area just north of the very heart of the city centre.
+Many of the Gay clubs (and gay-friendly clubs) are based in the Eixample district of Barcelona which is the area just north of the heart of the city centre.

-Sitges is one of the most beautiful towns along the Barcelona coast, and was an artists colony in the late 19th century (it was where Miró was born and Dalí had his holidays).
-Therefore it is unsurprising that it has become a very popular gay beach resort, with the gay population accounting for almost 30% of summer tourism.
+Sitges is one of the most beautiful towns along the Barcelona coast and was an artists colony in the late 19th century (it was where Miró was born, and Dalí had his holidays).
+Therefore it is unsurprising that it has become a popular gay beach resort, with the gay population accounting for almost 30% of summer tourism.

 The Gay beach is called Platja de la Bossa Rodona, which is directly under the Picnic Restaurant on the seafront.
-This is where you will find all the gay singles and couples strutting their stuff in very small swimming costumes!
-However with the growing popularity of Sitges now all the beaches are tolerant and friendly.
-If it is an all-over tan you're after then a ten minute walk in any direction along the beach should get you to a nudist beach.
+This is where you will find gay singles and couples strutting their stuff in small swimming costumes.
+However, with the growing popularity of Sitges now all the beaches are tolerant and friendly.
+If it is an all-over tan you're after, then a ten-minute walk in any direction along the beach should get you to a nudist beach.

-The bars and discos are mostly centred around Calle de San Bonaventura, humorously translated as the street of good adventure!
-There is a place for everyone, cocktail, drag and bear bars galore.. and all day there are cafes open onto the street where the whole gay community seem to sit and watch each other walk on by checking everyone out for the night ahead.
+The bars and discos are mostly centred around Calle de San Bonaventura, humorously translated as the street of a good adventure.
+There is a place for everyone, cocktail, drag and bear bars galore.
+All-day there are cafes open onto the street where the whole gay community seem to sit and watch each other walk on by checking everyone out for the night ahead.

-Spain was actually the third country in the world to legalize gay marriage, thus it has a very progressive tolerant outlook.
+Spain was actually the third country in the world to legalize gay marriage; thus it has a progressive tolerant outlook.